zqzhang1996/MWI_Toolkit/README.md

    - The right Shortages panel calculates all missing materials from scratch based on current inventory, requiring basic knowledge of crafting recipes.
 Start with the most basic raw materials
    - Shortages quantities update in real time, dynamically adjusting with inventory changes
    - Items that meet requirements are automatically hidden to keep the interface clean
-   - Hold `Ctrl` and click the shortages number to jump to the corresponding action panel and fill in the required action count.
+   - Hold `Ctrl` (on MAC use `Command`) and click the shortages number to jump to the corresponding action panel and fill in the required action count.
 For actions with random output, extra actions are added to ensure requirements are met after the queue ends

 4. **Calculation Status View**
    - The right Status panel shows equivalent quantity + inventory/requirement format